millipz/nc-de-deliverance-project/specifcations/ingestion_lambda_spec.md

-4. **A Python application to check for changes to the database tables and ingest any new or updated data**
+# A Python application to check for changes to the database tables and ingest any new or updated data

 - **Use:** Lambda
 - **Terraform Objects**

   - **Lambda function** to run ingest
   - **Permissions**... like lots of them

 - **Inputs:** Event triggered on regular schedule by Eventbridge
 - **Processes:**
   1. Query OLTP database and return all new records.
 As we can't mark ingested in the db, our querys should check timestamps for any newer than the previous most recent ingested for each table, then collect all newer records.
 Also collect any with an updated timestamp newer than this time.
   2. Record the latest timestamp ingested for each table for future reference (in Parameter Store?)
   3. Add an object per table to ingestion s3 bucket, storing the data in ... json lines format?
   4. Record success/failure, quantity of data ingested, timestamp.
 Log to CloudWatch
   5. On failure, wait a few mins and retry.
 On multiple failures, send an alert via Cloudwatch and trigger an email to administrators.
 Should we set up a new account for this?
-     6. Add functionality to allow
+  6. (bonus) Add functionality to allow manual running with specific date ranges if needed.
 - **Other Notes**
   - How to store the latest record ingested?
 This may go in AWS Parameter Store?
   - How to check for historic records that have been updated?
   - Check timestamps

-**Functions**
+## Functions

 - Retrieve timestamps from parameter store

         '''